RytisDr/webAudioAPI/README.md

 # webAudioAPI
-Playing with audio visualization with Web Audio API.
+Playing with audio visualization on Web Audio API.

 ## Clone the repository and connect your audio file in html audio tag.